ViliLipo/MinecraftDiscordBot/docs.md

 MinecraftWrapper.isAValidMessage(self, line)
 ```

-Checks given line for expressions that are not for public
+Check given line for expressions that are not for public

 - :param line: Line to be checked